 3 Vital Keys to Connection in Marriage

 Beep, beep, beep!
 Susan slammed her hand down on the alarm to silence it.
 The stillness in the room was spoiled by the weighty reality of another long and lonely day.
 Her husband Mark would be at the office for more than a dozen hours, leaving Susan alone from sunup to sundown… yet again.
+Is this what marriage was supposed to feel like?

 What was the big deal?
 She had more than enough to fill the hours.
 Susan had three kids to get off to school, lunch with her girlfriend and an afternoon Skype call with her oldest daughter who was away at college.